 To address these challenges, utility providers are fine-tuning and deploying smart grids globally.
 This market is expected to grow from 130 million in 2011 to 1.5 billion by 2020.
 These intelligent electrical systems are clean, efficient, reliable, resilient and responsive – and offer considerable societal and environmental benefits.

-TI is the global systems provider for innovative, secure, economical solutions for the worldwide smart grid.
+TI is the global systems provider for innovative, secure and economical solutions for the worldwide smart grid.
 Our Smart Grid team is unique in that it uses devices from various product groups across the company and assembles industry-leading system solutions for smart electrical meters (e-meters), power line communications and wireless network processors.

 We also collaborate with regional and global standards-setting bodies to ensure consistent and universal adoption of smart grids worldwide.